 Whether you’re a hunter, birdwatcher or sports fan, the optics world can be a little confusing.
 Binoculars come in all shapes, sizes, colors and prices, but knowing what type to buy can be tricky.

 Summer is the time to figure out what you need in advance of fall hunting seasons, especially if you’re looking to invest in upgraded optics and need to start beating the bushes to find what suits you best for the best price.
+However, there’s also really never a bad time to upgrade your glass, even during the height of Texas fall hunting seasons.

 Every optics maker has adopted the motto that smaller is better, which has become easier with a number of advances in technology.
 While companies continue to manufacture large models, they also have gone to smaller, sleeker designs that have many of the same amenities.